-- 7. Crop nomenclature -Scientific names for crop plants are optional.
-They are not needed for well known crops, but should be included for less common crops and whenever needed for clarity.
-Place scientific names, underlined and in parentheses, following first mention of the common name, whether in the title or text. - 8.
-Soil nomenclature -Include the soil series with textural classification and the subgroup name using the terminology of the U.S. Dept. Agric.
+- 8. Soil nomenclature Include the soil series with textural classification and the subgroup name using the terminology of the U.S. Dept. Agric.
 Natr.
 Res.
 Conserv.
 Serv. publication, Soil Taxonomy, U.S. Gov. Printing Office, Washington, D.C.
 1988.
 For soils outside the U.S.A., use the local official terminology. - 9.
-Measurements -Report all measurements in International System of units (SI).
+Measurements Report all measurements in International System of units (SI).
 Abbreviate units of measure if preceded by a number.
 See Weed Science (2003) 51:1029-1033 for additional suggestions and WSSA Herbicide Handbook, 9th edition (2007), p.
 431-434 for metric conversions. - 10.
-Abbreviations -Use abbreviations as shown at http://www.peertrack.net/WSSA/WSSA\Dir\to\Contrib.pdf or CBE Style Manual. - 11.
-Numbers -Use Arabic numerals for all numbers with two or more digits and for all measurements such as time, weight,-length, area, quantity, or degree except when the number is the first word in the sentence.
+Abbreviations Use abbreviations as shown at http:// wssajournals.org/userimages/ContentEditor/ 1358793440926/WSSA_Dir%20Contrib.pdf. - 11.
+Numbers Use Arabic numerals for all numbers with two or more digits and for all measurements such as time, weight, length, area, quantity, or degree except when the number is the first word in the sentence.
 Spell out numbers when they are the first word in a sentence or when they are less than 10 and not measurements. - 12.
 Tables, figures, or literature citations There will be a system in place on the abstract submission site to add these.